-SACRAMENTO, CA – Today, the California Charter Schools Association (CCSA) honored the pioneering work of four distinguished California charter public school leaders with CCSA Legacy Awards at the 2023 California Charter Schools Conference.
+SACRAMENTO, CA – Today, the California Charter Schools Association (CCSA) honored the pioneering work of three distinguished California charter public school leaders with CCSA Legacy Awards at the 2023 California Charter Schools Conference.
 The Legacy Award was created in 2022 to recognize the groundbreaking work of education leaders in advancing the development of California’s public charter schools.

 The CCSA Legacy Award is presented to leaders whose work can best be measured by the countless lives they have transformed, the opportunities opened for thousands of scholars, and the forward-thinking practices they nurtured in hundreds of classrooms and the generations of educators they have inspired.

 “I am honored to be able to present these three amazing leaders in public education with the CCSA Legacy Award.
 Each have demonstrated a true dedication to public education through their work and as trailblazers in California’s charter public school sector,” said CCSA President and CEO Myrna Castrejón.
 “Their tenacious efforts have literally bent the arc of opportunity for generations of charter school students, increasing equity and access to a high-quality, innovative educational experience.”

 CCSA produced a special video series featuring the three leaders who received this year’s Legacy Awards.
 Please click on the links to learn about those award winners.

 The recipients of the 2023 CCSA Legacy Awards are: